PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 With the instance id representing the instance of the vehicle in case of multi-sim simulation.

-mavlink_tcp_port: port the mavlink interface would connect to as tcp, default is 4560
+- `mavlink_tcp_port`: port the MAVLink interface would connect to as TCP.
+Default is 4560.
-mavlink_udp_port: port the mavlink interface would connect to as udp, default is 14560
+- `mavlink_udp_port`: port the MAVLink interface would connect to as UDP.
+Default is 14560.
-gst_udp_host: ip to which the gstream rtp video stream gets sent to, default is "127.0.0.1"
+- `gst_udp_host`: ip to which the gstream rtp video stream gets sent to.
+Default is "127.0.0.1"
-gst_udp_port: ip to which the gstream rtp video stream gets sent to, default is 5600
+- `gst_udp_port`: ip to which the gstream rtp video stream gets sent to.
+Default is 5600.
-video_uri: Mavlink camera URI for SITL, default is "udp://127.0.0.1:5600"
+- `video_uri`: MAVLink camera URI for SITL.
+The default is `udp://127.0.0.1:5600`.
-serial_baudrate: Baudrate of Serial device for FMU, default is 921600
+- `serial_baudrate`: Baudrate of serial device for FMU.
+The default is 921600.
-cam_component_id: mavlink id of the camera, default 100
+- `cam_component_id`: MAVLink id of the camera.
+The default is 100.

 If any of these parameters is used in a jinja vehicle file, the parameters defined in the jinja file will be replaced by parameter in the jinja file.